VCL3D/DeepDepthDenoising/index.md

 If you use this code and/or data, please cite the following:
 ```
 @inproceedings{sterzentsenko2019denoising,
-  author       = "Vladimiros Sterzentsenko and Leonidas Saroglou and Anargyros Chatzitofis and Spyridon Thermos and Nikolaos Zioulis and Dimitrios Zarpalas and Petros Daras",
+  author       = "Vladimiros Sterzentsenko and Leonidas Saroglou and Anargyros Chatzitofis and Spyridon Thermos and Nikolaos Zioulis and Alexandros Doumanoglou and Dimitrios Zarpalas and Petros Daras",
   title        = "Self-Supervised Deep Depth Denoising",
   booktitle    = "ICCV",
   year         = "2019"